 The plan includes an early maturity feature.
 If the FTSE 100 EWFD closes at or above 110% of the start level on any quarterly income date from the 3rd anniversary, the plan will mature automatically.

-The plan includes an automatic early maturity feature, from the 3rd anniversary.
+Both plan options include an automatic early maturity feature, from the 3rd anniversary.

-The plan includes an early maturity feature which means that if the FTSE 100 EWFD closes at or above 110% of the start level on any quarterly income date from the 3rd anniversary, the plan will generate the income payment for that quarter and will then automatically mature (in other words, end), also repaying the money invested.
+Both of the plan options include an early maturity feature which means that if the FTSE 100 EWFD closes at or above 110% of the start level on any quarterly income date from the 3rd anniversary, the plan will generate the income payment for that quarter and will then automatically mature (in other words, end), also repaying the money invested.